 MPR Archive presents a collection of varied Native topics in and around Minnesota.
 Stories include interviews, commentary, events, speeches, documentaries, and reports.

-January 14, 1975 - MPR’s Dan Olson interviews a man who visited novitiate after Menominee Warrior Society takeover.
-Interviewee talks about who comprises novitiate occupiers, describes an Indian Grand Jury held to determine the complaints people had on the reservation, discusses how Menominee land lost for taxes and then sold, and an explanation of the Menominee tribe’s situation compared with other tribes in a white-dominated society.
+January 14, 1975 - MPR’s Dan Olson interviews a man who visited Gresham Alexian Novitiate after Menominee Warrior Society takeover.
+Interviewee talks about who comprises novitiate occupiers, describes an Indian grand jury held to determine the complaints people had on the reservation, discusses how Menominee land lost for taxes and then sold, and an explanation of the Menominee tribe’s situation compared with other tribes in a white-dominated society.

-January 20, 1975 - MPR’s Kevin McKiernan reports on continued occupation of the Gresham novitiate, which is in it’s in twentieth day.
-Issues and demands of Indians inside are starting to escalate.
-At this point 350 National Guardsmen surround the abbey, and tensions remain high.
+January 20, 1975 - MPR’s Kevin McKiernan reports on continued occupation of the Gresham Novitiate, which is in its 20th day.
+Tensions remain high, with issues and demands of Indians inside starting to escalate and 350 National Guardsmen surrounding the abbey.
+Possession of abbey appears as a vehicle for exposing problems seething for many years.

 February 3, 1975 - MPR’s Kevin McKiernan reports on announcement of settlement after a month long Alexian monastery occupation.
 Early Sunday evening, Brother Maurice Wilson read statement of agreement to end novitiate occupation.
 Alexians will convey title of novitiate to Menominee Indian tribe in an attempt to prevent further violence.
 Deed will be transferred to new tribal government.